TUESDAY WEAVING TIPS–Revised Cane Webbing Tutorial Page

 Although I had this article accepted and posted for several years on eHow.com, when they changed their writer’s policies a couple years ago, I pulled it off the site.

-My article on “How-to Install Chair Cane Webbing” was placed here on my site without any of the accompanying pictures of the steps, however.
-I goofed!
-Always meant to go back and include them, but life seemed to get in my way and detour me from that project until a few days ago.
+Always meant to go back and include them, but life seemed to get in my way and detour me from that project until a while ago.

-And if you haven’t yet taken the old cane and old spline out of your chair yet, there’s also a How-to Article with pictures to help you there, too!
+And if you haven’t yet taken the old cane and old spline out of your chair yet there’s also a How-to Article with pictures to help you there, too!
 “How-to Remove Chair Cane Spline.”

-There’s also a handy section of Installing Cane Webbing Hints and Tips for use during your DIY project of installing sheet cane into your favorite chair seat.
-Good luck, and let me know what you think about the addition of the photos and the overall page instructions.
+On that page there’s also a handy section of Installing Cane Webbing Hints and Tips for use during your DIY project of installing sheet cane into your favorite chair seat.

 I HAVE A OLD CHAIR THE TOP BACK DOES NOT HAVE HOLES THAT GOES ALL THE WAY THREW, HOW DO YOU GET THE CANE TO STAY IN THE HOLES?